arslanenginner/Pipeline-Projects/README.md

 # Pipeline
-In this repository i have shared some pipelines that i have created in my student life(3rd semester) while learning AI.
+In this repository i have shared some pipelines that i have created in python in my student life (3rd sem) while learning AI.